episerver/liquid-templating-cms/README.md

     - published - filters content to those are published
     - has_template - filters content to those that have a template / renderer
     - of_type - filters content based on the content type, which is looked up by Content Type Display Name
-    - visible_in_menu - filters page data content that has Visible in Menu flag set to true
+    - visible_in_menu - filters page data content to those that have the Visible in Menu flag set to true

 #### Example usage
 ```html